 Five Things I Did With My Christmas Bonus and 13th Month Pay

-And in all those time, the arrival of the annual Christmas bonus and 13th month pay was something I looked forward to.
+I worked in the corporate world for five years.
+And in all those times, the arrival of the annual Christmas bonus and 13th-month pay was something I looked forward to.
 Well, who doesn’t?

-A few days ago, as I receive text messages from friends who had already received their holiday bonuses, I can’t help but remember those years when I too, would be as frantic and happy as they are now around this time of the year.
+I can’t help but remember those years when I too, would be as frantic and happy as they are now around this time of the year.

-Fresh out of college and working in my first job – my very first Christmas bonus and 13th month went to two places.
-First, a dinner treat for my family and second, a brand new cellphone.
+Fresh out of college and working in my first job, my very first Christmas bonus and 13th month went to two places.
+First, a dinner treat for my family, and second, a brand new cellphone.

 It was out with the hand-me-down monochromatic Nokia and in with the sleek Sony Ericsson Cybershot phone.
 I could still feel the rush when I went to Greenhills to buy the very first gadget I could truly say I own.

 Second year.
 I just transferred to a new company a few months back and I was eager to show my officemates that I was a team player.
-Maybe that’s why I didn’t have second thoughts of “investing” my holiday bonus in a multi-level marketing company where most of them were already members.

-And to make the long story short, my MLM venture was not an astounding success.
+However, to make the long story short, my MLM venture was not an astounding success.
 I did earn money but only enough to recuperate the joining fee.
-That was the time when I realized that MLM’s were not my cup of tea.
-And so I quit – both the MLM company and my job.

 Third year, third job.
 I was actually enjoying my “job-hopping”.
 I said to myself, “As long as the new work gives a higher salary than the previous one, I’m okay with jumping ship.”